Associate Paintings Conservator

 B.A., Wesleyan University

 Ellen Davis specializes in the conservation and technical study of modern and contemporary paintings.
 Her research has focused on the non-traditional painted surfaces of works by 20th-century artists, including Mark Rothko, Yves Klein, Agnes Martin, and Francis Bacon.
-Davis also works with the Barnett Newman Studio Materials Collection, which is housed in the Center for the Technical Study of Modern Art at the Harvard Art Museums.
+Davis also works with the Barnett Newman Studio Materials Collection, which is housed in the Straus Center for Conservation and Technical Studies at the Harvard Art Museums.

 “Version Control: Mark Rothko’s Harvard Murals through the Lens of the Documentation Model for Time-Based Media Art.”
 Journal of the American Institute for Conservation 6 (2–3) (2021): 92–104.